 Right on the edge of the old town, the narrow alleys give a view of Münster's impressive castle.
 The 91-metre-long three-winged complex is one of the city's most famous sights.
 Today, the castle is the seat of Münster's famous university.

 The former city palace is located in the middle of Münster's city centre.
 The contrast to the hustle and bustle in the alleys of the city could hardly be greater.
 You have a wonderful view of the façade from Salzstraße.
 The interior of the Erbdrostenhof, on the other hand, is only opened on special occasions.

 The typical park landscape of the Münsterland region characterises the surroundings of Vornholz Castle.
 The extensive castle complex extends over two islands with several buildings.
 The castle, which was first mentioned in a document in 1172, is privately owned and cannot be visited.
 However, the gastronomy of the golf course is ideal for a break.

 Rheda-Wiedenbrück is known for its beautiful old town with half-timbered houses and small alleys.
-Rheda Castle, on the other hand, seems downright stately.
-The medieval building is home to outstanding attractions such as the castle chapel, the wallpaper room and the carriage museum.
+Rheda Castle, on the other hand, looks downright stately.
+The medieval building houses exceptional attractions such as the castle chapel, the wallpaper room and the carriage museum.

 Hovestadt Castle is located directly on the river Lippe.
 Its once strategically important location is the reason for an eventful past.
 The castle complex in Lippe Valley, first mentioned in 1292, is surrounded by large pastures and is still privately owned today.
 Walks through the castle park are very beautiful.